Opinion: Anatomy of a Scandal is a disservice to women

 It’s hard to see what the point of it was, beyond creating a dramatic gear shift.
 It certainly wasn’t about illustrating the severity of James’ crimes.
 It certainly wasn’t about bolstering women who have suffered at the hands of men, letting them know they are not alone.

 Then there’s the ending itself, which was just as synthetic and lazy as the aforementioned plot twist.
-As viewers saw in one of the many flashbacks to their Oxford days (which were most definitely modelled on Laura Wade’s 2010 play Posh, which was later adapted into the film The Riot Club) we saw how the future prime minister encouraged a member of the Libertines club to jump to his death, after the pair had shot heroin together.
-A young James then helps his pal get off Scott-free.
+As viewers saw in one of the many flashbacks to their Oxford days (which were most definitely modelled on Laura Wade’s 2010 play Posh, which was later adapted into the film The Riot Club) we saw how the future prime minister encouraged a member of the Libertines club to jump to his death after the pair had shot heroin together.
+A young James then helps his pal get off Scot-free.
 In an attempt to redeem herself from her complicity, Sophie offers Kate a “gotcha!” moment, as she leaks the story to the press.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here